 My Bikepacking Gear List

 *These are not affiliate links (I don’t get paid by these companies).
 Google specific items to find the best prices (or better yet, buy them locally and support a small business.
-Watch this video to see a rundown of all my gear

 Bike, Bags, and Racks

-Pedals: I either use the clipless Shimano PDM 424 SPD (for non technical terrain) and flat pedals for technical adventures (The Crank Bros Stamp 7)
+Pedals: I either use the clipless Shimano PDM 424 SPD (for non technical terrain) and flat pedals for technical adventures (The Crank Bros Stamp 7) I also love the Arclight Pedals by Redshift

-I sometimes use a dropper post for rowdy adventures like the Colorado Trail.
+I sometimes use a dropper post for rowdy singletrack adventures like the Colorado Trail.
 Mine is made by OneUp

 For the Tour Divide race I used Redshift AeroBars